A Unified Framework for Analyzing and Optimizing a Class of Convex Fairness Measures: Numerical Experiments

 Tables \ref{table:FLP_comp_time_MAD}--\ref{table:FLP_comp_time_Gini_deviation} show the minimum (min), average (avg), and maximum (max) solution time (in seconds) for five generated instances solved using our formulations and traditional ones for the problem with the MAD and Gini deviation, respectively.
 We observe the following from these results.
 First, it is clear that using our unified reformulation and the proposed C\&CG, we can solve all the generated instances significantly faster than the classical reformulation techniques.
 Second, solution time increases as $\gamma$ decreases, i.e., when more emphasis is placed on fairness.
 This suggests that the problem becomes more challenging when seeking fairer decisions.
 Notably, solution times of traditional approaches are substantially longer than our solution times when $\gamma$ is smaller.
 Consider, for example, the instances with $|I|=50$ and $\gamma=0.2$.
 We can solve all the instances using our unified reformulations and C\&CG method within one hour.
 Specifically, the average solution using our approach ranges from from $19$ minutes to $45$ minutes for the MAD and $10$ minutes to $28$ minutes for the Gini deviation.
 In contrast, we are unable to solve the majority of these generated instances within two hours using traditional reformulations \eqref{eqn:FLP_direct_reformulation_MAD} and \eqref{eqn:FLP_direct_reformulation_Gini_deviation}.
 On average, the solution time using \eqref{eqn:FLP_direct_reformulation_MAD} is four times longer than solving our reformulation \eqref{eqn:FLP_dual_reformulation_MAD} with the C\&CG method for the MAD.
 Similarly, the solution time using \eqref{eqn:FLP_direct_reformulation_Gini_deviation} is three times longer than our reformulation \eqref{eqn:FLP_dual_reformulation_Gini_deviation} of the Gini deviation.
 For instances that were not solved by traditional formulations within two hours, the relative optimality gap reported by the solver at termination ranges from $4.1\%$ to $25.2 \%$.
 Third, the gap in solution time between the two approaches widens as $p$ decreases, i.e., as the problem becomes more constrained.

 These results demonstrate where significant improvements in performance can be gained with our proposed framework.
 In particular, it shows the computational advantages of our unified reformulation and the proposed C\&CG method over traditional ones when achieving fairness is of a higher priority in the decision-making process.
+In \ref{appdx:add_comp_results}, we investigate the computational performance of traditional approaches and ours on a set of larger instances.
+The results confirm these findings, further emphasizing the superior computational efficiency of our approach compared with traditional methods.